snicoper/apuntes/programacion/python/django/restringir_admin_por_ips.rst

 .. code-block:: python

     from django.conf import settings
-    from django.core.urlresolvers import reverse, NoReverseMatch
     from django.http import Http404
+    from django.urls import reverse, NoReverseMatch

     class InternalUseOnlyMiddleware(object):
-        """
-        Middleware to prevent access to the admin if the user IP isn't in the INTERNAL_IPS setting.
+        """Middleware to prevent access to the admin if the user IP isn't in the INTERNAL_IPS setting.
         """

         def process_request(self, request):